 This is a powerful stick blender.
 It is lightweight with sharp blades, and you can use it to blend foods right in your pressure cooker.
 You can mash potatoes, blend sauces, process hummus, and more.
 It usually comes with a whisk attachment and some kind of bowl or beaker, which also makes blending sauce or pesto easy and convenient.

 Instant Pot has a springform silicone loaf pan that fits beautifully inside their 6-quart (5.4 L) electric pressure cookers.
-It’s handy to bake more traditional meatloaf or quick breads.
+It’s handy to bake more traditional meatloaf or quick bread.